-If you are concerned about someone who misuses substances and may show cognitive impairment, contact The Recovery Village Palm Beach today.
-The professionals at The Recovery Village Palm Beach understand your concerns and are available to help you or a loved one 24 hours a day, seven days a week.
+If you are concerned about someone who misuses substances and may show cognitive impairment, contact The Recovery Village Palm Beach at Baptist Health today.
+The professionals at The Recovery Village Palm Beach at Baptist Health understand your concerns and are available to help you or a loved one 24 hours a day, seven days a week.
 Contact our staff now to ask questions and learn more about treatment options.

 ACI.health.nsw.gov.au.
 “Cognitive remediation: Improving clients’ capacity to successfully engage in AOD treatment.”
 Accessed July 22, 2019.